bmc0/dsp/README.md

 `-r frequency[k]` | Sample rate.
 `-c channels`     | Number of channels.
 `-n`              | Equivalent to `-t null null`.

+#### Exclamation mark

+A `!` marks the effect that follows as "non-essential".
+If an effect is marked non-essential and it fails to initialize, it will be skipped.

 #### Selector syntax: